-- continue to advance the preclinical and clinical development of our lead Targeted Therapeutics and Oral Biotherapeutics product candidates; - initiate preclinical studies and clinical trials for additional Targeted Therapeutics and Oral Biotherapeutics product candidates that we may identify in the future; - increase personnel and infrastructure to support our clinical development, research and manufacturing efforts; - build out and expand our in-house process development and engineering and manufacturing capabilities for R&D and clinical purposes; - continue to develop, perfect and defend our intellectual property portfolio; and - incur additional legal, accounting or other expenses in operating our business, including the additional costs associated with operating as a public company.
+- continue to advance the preclinical and clinical development of our lead targeted therapeutics and systemic therapeutics product candidates; - initiate preclinical studies and clinical trials for additional targeted therapeutics and systemic therapeutics product candidates that we may identify in the future; - increase personnel and infrastructure to support our clinical development, research and manufacturing efforts; - build out and expand our in-house process development and engineering and manufacturing capabilities for R&D and clinical purposes; - continue to develop, perfect and defend our intellectual property portfolio; and - incur additional legal, accounting or other expenses in operating our business, including the additional costs associated with operating as a public company.

-We do not expect to generate significant product revenue unless and until we successfully complete development and obtain regulatory and marketing approval of, and begin to sell, one or more of our Targeted Therapeutics and Oral Biotherapeutics product candidates, which we expect will take several years.
+We do not expect to generate significant product revenue unless and until we successfully complete development and obtain regulatory and marketing approval of, and begin to sell, one or more of our targeted therapeutics and systemic therapeutics product candidates, which we expect will take several years.
 We expect to spend a significant amount in development costs prior to such time.
-We may never succeed in achieving regulatory and marketing approval for our precision medicine product candidates.
+We may never succeed in achieving regulatory and marketing approval for our therapeutics product candidates.
 We may obtain unexpected results from our preclinical and clinical trials.
-We may elect to discontinue, delay or modify preclinical and clinical trials of our precision medicine product candidates.
+We may elect to discontinue, delay or modify preclinical and clinical trials of our therapeutics product candidates.
 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
 Accordingly, until such time as we can generate significant product revenue, if ever, we expect to continue to seek private or public equity and debt financing to meet our capital requirements.
-There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to commercialize our precision medicine product candidates.
-In addition, we may not be profitable even if we commercialize any of our precision medicine product candidates.
+There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to commercialize our therapeutics product candidates.
+In addition, we may not be profitable even if we commercialize any of our therapeutics product candidates.